petrosgk/malmo-challenge/ai_challenge/pig_chase/README.md

 ## How to play (human players)

 To familiarize yourself with the game, we recommend that you play it yourself.
 The following instructions allow you to play the game with a "focused agent".
 A baseline agent that tries to move towards the pig whenever possible.
-There are also instructions for playing with our Augmented AStar agent.

 ### Prerequisites